Acacia Honey vs Clover Honey

 Why does acacia honey stay liquid so long?

-Acacia honey has an unusually high fructose-to-glucose ratio (about 44% fructose vs 27% glucose).
-Glucose is the sugar that crystallizes, so with less glucose, acacia remains liquid for months or even years.
+Acacia honey has an unusually high fructose-to-glucose ratio (about 44% fructose vs 27% glucose, per White 1975).
+Glucose is the sugar that crystallizes, so with less free glucose available, acacia remains liquid for 18 months to several years — far longer than clover, which typically crystallizes within 2–6 months.
+Both honeys are perfectly natural and safe in either state.

 Is acacia honey better for diabetics?

-Acacia has one of the lowest glycemic indexes of any honey (around 32-35), meaning it raises blood sugar more slowly than clover or most other honeys.
-However, it is still a sugar and should be used in moderation by anyone managing diabetes.
-Consult your doctor.
+Acacia has a significantly lower glycemic index (~32-42 per Arcot & Brand-Miller 2005) compared to clover at ~69 (Ischayek & Kern 2006), meaning it raises blood sugar more slowly than clover or most other honeys.
+Its fructose-dominant profile requires less insulin for initial metabolism.
+However, it is still a concentrated sugar and should be used in moderation by anyone managing diabetes or insulin resistance.
+Consult your doctor before adding any honey to a diabetes meal plan.

 Can I substitute acacia for clover in recipes?